pallinimj/NLP/README.md

 # NLP
-Sentiment analysis on movie reviews
+These are several iterations of recurrent neural networks for natural language processing.
+The aim is to provide a sentiment analysis on a set of movie reviews and identify them as positive or negative.